 The Right Way to Withhold Payment from Non-Compliant Vendors

-All contractors experience non-compliance, but figuring out how to deal with it can be difficult.
-A lot of the time contractors feel their hands are tied with project deadlines and think the only option is to let non-compliant vendors and subcontractors keep working.
+All contractors experience non-compliance, but figuring out how to deal with it is difficult.
+A lot of the time, contractors feel they are on a tight schedule with project deadlines and think the only option is to let non-compliant vendors and subcontractors keep working.

-If the proper steps are taken, contractors can implement consequences for vendors and sub-contractors who go non-compliant.
+If contractors follow the right steps, they can implement consequences for vendors and sub-contractors who go non-compliant.
 Consequences are helpful when it comes to deterring non-compliance, but contractors also need to have a process in place to get vendors back to work as soon as possible.

 Why do vendors go non-compliant?

-Insurance is one of the first things to get dropped when businesses are trying to save money.
+Insurance is one of the first things dropped when businesses are trying to save money.
 Most of the time, this decrease in coverage causes vendors to go non-compliant.

 What to do when Vendors go Non-Compliant